aaronwolen/biolink/cran-comments.md

 ## Release summary

-This is a minor release that updates the URL for one of the web APIs we use and migrates the CI infrastructure from Travis/AppVeyor to GitHub Actions.
+This is a minor release that updates URL schemes for two of the web APIs we use and migrates the CI infrastructure from Travis/AppVeyor to GitHub Actions.

 ## Test environments